iXinqi/Blokus-Game/README.md

 # Blokus-Game
-Blokus (fights with other program on a specified platform)
+Blokus (fights with other programs on a specified platform)